marsbroshok/mlops-labs/environment-setup/lab-02-env-setup-kfp/README.md

 # Provisioning MLOps services

-In this lab, you will enable managed services used in MLOps evironment and provision a standalone deployment of Kubeflow Pipelines and enable other managed services comprising the MLOps environment.
+In this lab, you will enable managed services used in MLOps evironment and provision a standalone deployment of Kubeflow Pipelines.

 Provisioning of the environment has been automated with the `./install.sh` script.